Tolerance towards Atheists:

 encourage its use.

-These beliefs do not bode well for the future of
+Hatred of other people's religious beliefs do not bode well for the immediate future of

 religious tolerance in the U.S. and for the future of religious freedom,